-Computer equipment 30% declining balance method Furniture and fixtures 20% declining balance method
+Computer software Furniture and fixtures 30% declining balance method20% declining balance method

 The Society regularly reviews its property and equipment to eliminate obsolete items.
 Government grants are treated as a reduction of property and equipment cost.

 Property and equipment acquired during the year but not placed into use are not amortized until they are placed into use.